hopanoid/Enzyme-Reaction-Dynamics-Tutorial/docs/source/5-qm_systems.rst

         Monitoring HOMO-LUMO Gap

-        It has been reported for QM/MM simulations of proteins ans other solvated molecules, that the HOMO-LUMO gap turned down to zero! [#f6]_ This case should be avoided, hence we suggest to monitor the HOMO-LUMO gap for your chosen QM region.
-The corresponding figure depicting the HOMO-LUMO gap for our QM regions is figure S25(b) in our supplementary.
+        It has been reported for QM/MM simulations of proteins and other solvated molecules, that the HOMO-LUMO gap turned down to zero! [#f6]_ This case should be avoided, hence we suggest to monitor the HOMO-LUMO gap for your chosen QM region.
+The corresponding figure depicting the HOMO-LUMO gap for our QM regions is supplementary figure S25(b).

 Finally, we have analysed the total atomic charges of the substrate *vs* the six different QM regions.
 Please follow the supplementary figure S25(a), where you can see that the substrate's partial charge don't vary significantly from QM4 to QM6.
 Hence, we have selected the QM4 region as our choice for subsequent QM/MM simulations as follows.